Wild Ones Red Cedar Chapter - Lansing, Michigan

 Identification

-The Midwest Invasive Species Network (MISN) has 40 different species identification education modules that will help you identify invasive plants.
+The Midwest Invasive Species Information Network (MISIN) has 100 different species identification education modules that will help you identify invasive plants.
 They have an even more extensive library of fact sheets that can be printed and taken with you when scouting for invasive plants.

 A Field Identification Guide to Invasive Plants in Michigan's Natural Communities is another great resource.
 The Wild Ones Red Cedar Chapter sells this compact field guide at our native plant sales.